 The Brooklyn Historical Society was established in 1863 and has been documenting Brooklyn’s 400-year history ever since.
 It functions as a library, a museum, and a hub for education.

-Henry Pierrepont established the organization as the Long Island Historical Society, but only two years later it became the Brooklyn Historical Society.
+Henry Pierrepont established the organization as the Long Island Historical Society, but only two years later, it became the Brooklyn Historical Society.
 The Brooklyn Historical Society “makes the colourful history of Brooklyn tangible, meaningful, and relevant today,” according to the website’s home page.

 There are two locations; the primary one is on Pierrepont Street in Brooklyn Heights.
 The Empire Stores in DUMBO is the site of the second outlet.

 Be sure to swing by the Brooklyn Historical Society in DUMBO to check what’s on display while you’re there to see the other rotating exhibits they present.
-One of our favourite Brooklyn museums is this one.
+One of our favorite Brooklyn museums is this one.

 2.5) Take a Ride on Water Ferry